deepjyoti30/DynamicPaper/README.md

 Current Issue(s):
 - Uses IP to find time and geolocation.
-- Currently works only in Gnome and derivatives.
+- Currently works only in Gnome derivatives and with Nitrogen.
 - Uses GeoNames api, requires account but is free.